azizozbek/pifu/README.md

 Update following variable in the .env file:
 <pre>DATABASE_URL=mysql://db:db@db:3306/db?serverVersion=5.7</pre>
+You can skip following step, because the db already created by ddev
+<pre>bin/console doctrine:database:create</pre>

 After the installation start the ddev and go to into local machine with following command:
 <pre>ddev ssh</pre>